Jaber A. Elbaneh: Arrest and escape

 Elbaneh worked as a cabbie in San'a for months, before turning himself in to Yemeni authorities.
 He was sent to a maximum-security prison run by the Political Security Office, while authorities argued with the United States over the substantial $5 million reward, and who should receive it.
 Some suggested that if they refused to turn Elbaneh over immediately, the United States might increase the reward.

-Elbaneh was named as one of 23 people who escaped from a Yemeni jail on February 3, 2006.
+Elbaneh was named as one of 23 people who escaped from a Yemeni prison on 3 February 2006.
 Prisoners had banned guards from entering the prison basement, as they dug a 143' tunnel using a broomstick and a sharpened spoon, which exited in the women's washroom of a nearby mosque.
-They had masked the sounds of their escape by playing soccer to distract guards.
+They had masked the sounds of their escape by playing football to distract guards.

-The FBI confirmed the escape was genuine on February 23, as they issued a national press release naming Elbaneh as one of the first new additions, since inception in 2001, to the FBI Most Wanted Terrorists list.
+The FBI confirmed the escape on 23 February as they issued a national press release naming Elbaneh as one of the first new additions, since inception in 2001, to the FBI Most Wanted Terrorists list.
 They also stated that they believed the escaped prisoners, which included Jamal al-Badawi who had a previous successful escape from custody, had likely received help from female sympathisers attending the mosque, who may have helped digging the tunnel from their end.

-He is now listed on U.S. Rewards for Justice Program with a $5 million bounty for his capture.
+He is now listed on U.S. Rewards for Justice Program with a $US5 million bounty for his capture.

 2007 conviction

 In 2007, a Yemeni court convicted Elbaneh in absentia for the 2002 oil facilities plot and sentenced him to 10 years imprisonment.
 In December 2007, Elbaneh surrendered himself, but he was not returned to prison.
-Reported on May 19, 2008, Elbaneh was jailed in Yemen after an appeals court upheld his 10-year prison sentence.
+Reported on 19 May 2008, Elbaneh was jailed in Yemen after an appeals court upheld his 10-year prison sentence.

 In November 2008, Yemen's appeal court reduced Elbaneh's sentence from 10 years to 5 because he surrendered to authorities.